Los Angeles Neighborhood Signs: Design

 The standard neighborhood sign is rectangular and features white letters on a blue background.
 The city seal is displayed on the sign.

 Alternative colors and shapes are possible upon request provided they comply with federal and state law.
 Example: octagonal signs painted red are reserved for stop signs.

 Process

 The Los Angeles City Council adopted a policy on January 31, 2006 (Council File No. 02-0196), which provided a process to either change a neighborhood name or create one where none previously existed.
 A written application, including a petition, must be filed with the City Clerk to initiate the process.
 The application must have 500 signatures or, if the population of the neighborhood is less than 2,500 residents, then the petition should contain signatures from 20% of the population.
 A legal description (street boundaries) of the area must also be included.
 A map of the proposed area must be also attached.
-After concurrence from the local councilman's office, the neighborhood signs are then posted by the Los Angeles Department of Transportation (LADOT).
+After concurrence from the local councilmember's office, the neighborhood signs are then posted by the Los Angeles Department of Transportation (LADOT).